PeiYiZhuo/zelenskyy-putin/blog_post/Comparing-Zelenskyy-and-Putin-Press-Releases.md

 increased 11% post-invasion.
 However, this is exceeded by a 45% increase on the Ukrainian side.

-To examine this same phenomenon from a different angle, let’s compare how much Zelenskyy’s and Putin’s press releases differed prior to the invasion versus after.
+To examine this same phenomenon from a different angle, let us compare how much Zelenskyy’s and Putin’s press releases differed prior to the invasion versus after.